nehsa25/nehsanet-app/README.md

 ## Description

 Wraps Node app for deployment to GCP.
-This is the webserver and server-side support for our Angular app
+This is the API backend for for our Angular app

 ## Tests